-- 4. In the "Add New" form, click in the Name field and enter a unique name of up to 40 characters. - 5.
-In the Description field, enter a short, descriptive phrase of up to 40 characters. - 6.
-In the Element Name field, type the entire name of the element.
-For example, to use the default workflow element named SendEmailToAssignees, type: OpenMarket/Xcelerate/Actions/Workflow/StepActions/SendEmailToAssignees. - 7.
-In the Arguments field, use the following convention to supply values for the arguments or variables that the element needs to function correctly:
+- 3. In the Name field, enter a unique name of up to 40 characters. - 4.
+In the Description field, enter a short, informative description of up to 40 characters. - 5.
+In the Element Name field, enter the name of the element in its entirety.

+For example, to use the default workflow element SendEmailToAssignees, enter:

+OpenMarket/Xcelerate/Actions/Workflow/StepActions/ SendEmailToAssignees

+6. In the Arguments field, use the following convention to supply values for the arguments or variables that the element needs to function correctly:

+'''

 name=value

+'''